scottlandon8/scott-portfolio/final_project_part2.md

 # Interviews and Feedback
 ### User Research Protocol
+The target audience of my story is college students.
+Specifically, students here at CMU.<br>

+My approach to finding individuals was pretty simple.
+The first is my wife, she is a recent college graduate, I wanted to see if the story was motivating for her and her take on it.
+The second interview was both of my parents.
+They just have a good eye for seeing little details that a lot of people gloss over so I wanted to see what they could pick apart from my story.
+The third is my brother, he is a 22 year old college student and I wanted to see if it was motivating for him and his thoughts on it. <br>

 The goal of my research and interviews is to get real feedback on how my story flows.
 If it is is choppy in anyway, motivating, and clear.
 I would like to have an understanding of how the visuals I have created a taken.
 If they are being received the way that I have intended them to or if they